leoluz/nvim-dap-go/README.md

     -- passing build flags using args is ineffective, as those are -- ignored by delve in dap mode. build_flags = "",
+    -- whether the dlv process to be created detached or not. there is -- an issue on Windows where this needs to be set to false -- otherwise the dlv server creation will fail. detached = true
   },
 }
 ```